 Most frequent questions and answers

 Yes!
-You can purchase them by the quart or by the flat (10 lbs) on our farm.
+You can purchase pre-picked by the quart or by the flat.
+A flat is equivalent to 2-ice cream buckets full.
+Prices TBD.

-We take payment in cash, checks or credit and debit cards.
+We take payment in cash, checks or credit/debit cards.

 Sweetness comes from sunshine, so watch the weather.
 A few days of sun, and all our berries are sweet.
 A few days of clouds and rain, and their taste is more tart.